Lourdes Leon In Audience While Mom, Madonna, Unleashes Vulgar, Profane Rant Against President Donald J. Trump

 This isn’t Lourdes Leon’s mom’s first public attack against Trump, citing a Time report.
 On the day before voters went to the polls, Madonna hosted an improvised concert in New York’s Washington Square Park in support of Hillary Clinton.
 There, the “Like A Virgin” singer expressed her disdain of then-candidate Trump and left no doubt that she was not a fan of his divisive rhetoric and misogynist comments.

-Lourdes Leon ???? pic.twitter.com/rz3tmGTdMC
+Lourdes Leon???? pic.twitter.com/rz3tmGTdMC

 — oh???? (@mamilawd) January 11, 2017

 Lourdes is currently enrolled at the University Of Michigan where she is studying musical theater.
 Lourdes reportedly has an eye for fashion; she helped her mother launch the Material Girl clothing line in 2010.
-So far, she has not commented on her mom’s F-bombs aimed at the 45th President of the United States.
+So far, she has not commented on her mom’s F-bombs aimed at the 45th president of the United States.

 Share your thoughts below about Madonna’s epic rant in the presence of her daughter.
 Was it proper parenting or does it go with the territory of being an A-lister in Hollywood?